lukasbasista/PB162-Java-Crawler/README.md

 The docs for this library cant be found on [OkHttp web page](https://square.github.io/okhttp/).
 You are encouraged to use this library -- although you don't have to.

-### Canonical form of URL

-- Port is omitted if it is the default port for given protocol
-- No trailing slashes
-- Relative path segments referring to current or parent directory are resolved
-- Order of query parameters is fixed

-**URLs with are equal if and only if their Canonical form is Equal**

 ### Evaluation
 The maximum number of points for this assignment is **9**.